mfaytak/afriphon/btd-1.md

 * Community of scientific researchers may access the data
 	* New analyses
 	* Comparative work
-* Analysis may be replicated
+* Analysis may be replicated later by other researchers (or the same researchers)

 ## Complementary methods